Al Jolson: Early life

 In 1891, his father, who was qualified as a rabbi and cantor, moved to New York City to secure a better future for his family.
 By 1894, Moses Yoelson could afford to pay the fare to bring Nechama and their four children to the U.S. By the time they arrived—as steerage passengers on the SS Umbria arriving at the Port of New York on April 9, 1894—he had found work as a cantor at Talmud Torah Congregation in the Southwest Waterfront neighborhood of Washington, D.C., where the family was reunited.

 Jolson's mother, Naomi, died at 37 in early 1895, and he was in a state of withdrawal for seven months.
 He spent time at the St. Mary's Industrial School for Boys, a progressive reformatory/home for orphans run by the Xaverian Brothers in Baltimore.
 After being introduced to show business in 1895 by Al Reeves, Asa and Hirsch became fascinated by it, and by 1897 the brothers were singing for coins on local street corners, using the names "Al" and "Harry".
-They often used the money to buy tickets to the National Theater.
+They often used the money to buy tickets to the National Theatre.
 They spent most of their days working different jobs as a team.